heroku/function-migration/functions/javafunction/README.md

 ...
 ```

-For async request, use `./queryAsync.sh` to query for last `AsyncFunctionInvocationRequest__c` record:
+For async request, use `./queryAsync.sh` to query for last `AsyncFunctionInvocationRequest__c` record.
+Ensure that the invoking user has access to `AsyncFunctionInvocationRequest__c` and fields.
 ```bash
 $ ./queryAsync.sh
 {